Viggo Mortensen: Early life

-Mortensen was born in New York City, on October 20, 1958, to Grace Gamble (July 8, 1928 – April 25, 2015) and Viggo Peter Mortensen Sr. (May 8, 1929 – March 2, 2017).
-His mother was American, while his father was Danish.
+Mortensen was born in New York City, on October 20, 1958, to Grace Gamble and Viggo Peter Mortensen Sr. His mother was American, while his father was Danish.
 They met in Norway.
 His maternal grandfather was a Canadian from Nova Scotia.
 His paternal grandmother was from Trondheim, Norway.

 In 1961, the family moved to Venezuela, then Denmark, and eventually settled in Argentina.
 They lived successively in the provinces of Córdoba, Chaco, and Buenos Aires.
 Mortensen attended primary school and acquired a fluent proficiency in Spanish while his father managed poultry farms and ranches.
 He was baptized Lutheran, the tradition of his father, though he now identifies as an atheist.

 When Mortensen was 11 and his brothers 8 and 6, their parents divorced.
 In 1969, the three boys returned with their mother to the United States, where Viggo spent the rest of his childhood in Northern New York State.
 He graduated from Watertown High School in 1976.
 He attended St. Lawrence University in Canton, New York, earning a bachelor's degree in 1980 in Spanish studies and government.

 After graduating, Mortensen moved to Europe and lived in the United Kingdom and Spain before returning to Denmark.
 There he took various jobs such as driving trucks in Esbjerg and selling flowers in Copenhagen.
 In 1982, he returned to the United States to pursue an acting career.

 Acting career

 1980s–1990s: First films

 Mortensen's first film role was in the Woody Allen film The Purple Rose of Cairo (1985), but his scenes were deleted from the final cut.
-He was one of the four finalists to play the title role of Tarzan in the adventure film Greystoke: The Legend of Tarzan, Lord of the Apes (1984), though the role eventually went to Christopher Lambert.
+He was one of the two finalists to play the title role of Tarzan in the adventure film Greystoke: The Legend of Tarzan, Lord of the Apes (1984), though the role eventually went to Christopher Lambert.

 His first onscreen appearance was playing an Amish farmer in Peter Weir's Witness.
 He was cast because the director thought he had the right face for the part.
 Although he was simultaneously cast as a soldier in Shakespeare in the Park's production of Henry V, he chose to work on Witness instead, citing a desire to try something new.
 Mortensen credited that decision and the positive experience on the film as the start of his film career.
-Also in 1985, he was cast in the role of Bragg on the TV series Search for Tomorrow.
+Also in 1985, he was cast in the role of Bragg on the TV soap opera Search for Tomorrow, and played Tybalt opposite Michael Cerveris in a stage production of Romeo and Juliet at Chicago's Goodman Theatre.